rfrey2009/shareasale-tracker/readme.txt

 f.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.4.7 =
+* Updated REST API to avoid PHP notices regarding missing required permission_callback argument
+* Confirmed compatibility with WordPress 5.5.0 and WooCommerce 4.4.1

+= 1.4.6 =
+* Tweaked coupon syncing with ShareASale functionality to better support third-party plugins like WooRewards
+* Confirmed compatibility with WordPress 5.4.1 and WooCommerce 4.1.1

 = 1.4.5 =
 * Added support for Awin MasterTag tracking solution - https://wiki.awin.com/index.php/Advertiser_Tracking_Guide/Standard_Implementation#Journey_Tag_.2F_Mastertag